Yoast/developer/docs/features/schema/pieces/person.md

 ## WordPress API: Change Organization Schema output {#api}

-To change the `Person` schema Yoast SEO outputs, you can use our `wpseo_schema_person` filter, for instance as follows:
+To make changes to the `Person` schema that Yoast SEO outputs, you can use our `wpseo_schema_person` filter.
+Here is an example:

 ### Change person output
 ```php